bbc/radiodns-ruby/README.md

 The bearers `fm`, `dab`, `drm`, `amss` and `hd` are supported.

+Once you have a service you can perform application discovery

+    radiovis_application = service.radiovis

+    radiovis_application.host #=> "_radiovis._tcp.rdns.musicradio.com"
+    radiovis_application.port #=> 61613

+Or to get an array of supported applications

+    service.applications

+Returns an array of Applications

+   [#<RadioDNS::Application @host="_radioepg._tcp.rdns.musicradio.com", @port=61613>,
+    #<RadioDNS::Application @host="_radiovis._tcp.rdns.musicradio.com", @port=61613>]

+In the future these may become instances of specific classes that implement the application-specific behaviour.

 ## TODO

  - better error checking of supplied parameters.
 The code current